OpenTOPAS/OpenTOPAS_Documentation/getting-started/G4_version.rst

 .. warning::

-    Extensive testing for compatability with specific Geant4 versions is carried out by the OpenTOPAS collaboration.
+    Extensive testing for compatibility with specific Geant4 versions is carried out by the OpenTOPAS collaboration.
 We therefore cannot guarantee proper functioning for an OpenTOPAS version built with a Geant4 version other than is listed in the table above.

 .. _OpenTOPAS: https://github.com/OpenTOPAS/OpenTOPAS